Updated August 19, 2023

 To remove a filter from the whole data, again press Ctrl+Shift+L.

-Once you have filtered the data, you can copy it to any other worksheet or workbook.
-You can do this by selecting the filtered data or filtered cells by pressing Ctrl + A .
-Then Press Ctrl+C to copy the filtered data and go to another worksheet/workbook and paste the filtered data by pressing Ctrl+V.
+Once you have filtered the data, copy it to any other worksheet or workbook.
+You can select the filtered data or filtered cells by pressing Ctrl + A. Then Press Ctrl+C to copy the filtered data, go to another worksheet/workbook, and paste the filtered data by pressing Ctrl+V.

-- For better results, avoid using different value types in a column as for one column, one filter type is available.
-If a column contains different types of values, the filter will be applied for the data that has a high frequency.
-For example, if the data is in number in a column but is formatted as text, then the text filter will be applied and not the number filter.
+- For better results, avoid using different value types in a column.
+As for one column, one filter type is available.
+If a column contains different types of values, the filter will be applied for the high-frequency data.
+For example, if the data is in number in a column but is formatted as text, then the text filter will be applied, not the number filter.

-- Once you have filtered a column and pasted the data, remove a filter from that column because the next filter in a different column will not take into account that filter, and hence the filtered data will be correct.
+- Once you have filtered a column and pasted the data, remove a filter from that column because the next filter in a different column will not consider that filter, and hence the filtered data will be correct.

 This has been a guide to Filter Shortcuts in Excel.
-Here we discuss how to use filter shortcuts in Excel along with practical examples and a downloadable excel template.
+Here we discuss how to use Excel filter shortcuts, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –